reban87/AI-Blog/README.md

 # **AI-Blog**
-**I will be reviewing the ML paper and summarize as a blog here [https://reban87.github.io/ai-blog/](https://reban87.github.io/AI-Blog/)**
+**I will be reviewing the ML paper and summarize as a blog here.
+Also, for the ML/AI latest updates. [https://reban87.github.io/ai-blog/](https://reban87.github.io/AI-Blog/)**

 ```
 git checkout main